The Indianapolis Star: 20th century

+21st century

+In 2000, the Gannett Company acquired the paper, amongst others when it purchased Central Newspapers for $2.6 billion, leaving Indianapolis with no locally owned newspaper other than the Indianapolis Recorder, a weekly mainly circulated in the African-American community.

-On July 27, 2012, it was announced that The Indianapolis Star would relocate from its headquarters at 307 North Pennsylvania Street.
-It was later announced that the new location would be the former Nordstrom department store in Circle Centre Mall.
-This move took place from the summer to fall of 2014.
-The former location had been used since 1907.
+On July 27, 2012, the Star announced that it would relocate from its headquarters at 307 North Pennsylvania Street, and later that the new location would be the former Nordstrom department store in Circle Centre Mall.
+The move took place from the summer to fall of 2014.
+The old location had been used since 1907.

-After Larry Nassar, USA Gymnastics national team osteopathic physician, was sentenced to up to 175 years in prison in January 2018 for sexually abusing female athletes, the prosecutor in the case specifically praised The Indianapolis Star for uncovering Nassar's decades-long history of abuse.
+After Larry Nassar, USA Gymnastics national team osteopathic physician, was sentenced to up to 175 years in prison in January 2018 for sexually abusing female athletes, the prosecutor in the case specifically praised the Star for uncovering Nassar's decades-long history of abuse.
 The Star began its investigative reporting into Nassar and USA Gymnastics in 2016 and published its first related article in August 2016 when it shed light on USA Gymnastics' failure to properly investigate credible complaints of sexual abuse or pass the complaints on to police.
-After the August 2016 story, one of Nassar's victims, Rachael Denhollander, approached the Star about Nassar and USA Gymnastics' failure to investigate her complaint about him.
-This resulted in a September 2016 story on Nassar specifically.
+After the August 2016 story, one of Nassar's victims, Rachael Denhollander, approached the Star about Nassar and USA Gymnastics' failure to investigate her complaint about him, resulting in a September 2016 story on Nassar specifically.
 After the Nassar story, the Star was approached by many of Nassar's victims who shared similar stories of abuse.
 Nassar was charged with criminal sexual conduct in November 2016.
+Athlete A, a documentary released in 2020, follows the journalists as they investigate the Nassar.